emilybache/Online-Shopping-Kata/README.md

 --------------

 A session holds all the Model Object classes which store their fields in the database.
-You should not alter the fields in these classes.
+If you change the fields in these classes then the database schema will need updating, so don't do this unless you have to.

 A shopping cart contains a mix of items of different types.
 When you switch stores, if that item is available at the new store, then you keep it in your shopping cart.
 If it is not available there, then it is added to the 'unavailable' list.
 If the item is a "Store Event" and the new store has a similar event,